faizullah11/System_Plus_React_Native_Assessment/README.md

 11. Logical Problem solving is an ended programming exercise.
 Problem descriptions are provided and you are supposed to implement a solution.
 However, in design tasks you will have to strictly follow the styling & design provided.

-12. In case of confusions, please contact us at our email.
+12. In case of confusions, please contact at usama@systemplus.co